After you accept your offer of admission to Penn Summer, refer to this checklist to get started.

 - Review the handbook: The Penn Summer Visiting Student Handbook (PDF) outlines policies and resources for visiting students, including advising, billing, course registration, and academic support services.
 Refer to this document throughout the summer if you have questions or concerns, or get in touch with our academic advisor at firstname.lastname@example.org.

-- Activate your Penn email address and update directory: All students need to have an email address registered in the Penn Directory and many Penn systems will only use the email address that is listed in the directory to contact you.
+- Activate your Penn email address and update the directory: All students need to have a Penn email address.
 If you already have an active email address at Penn (anything ending in upenn.edu), then continue to use that; you don’t need to create a new email account.

 - Register for classes via Penn InTouch.

-- Attend the online New Student Orientation: This will familiarize you will your program dates and deadlines, provide academic advisor contacts, and helps you navigate the registration and scheduling process to make your academic transition as smooth as possible.
-Invitations for orientation are typically sent in mid-May.
+- Attend the online Newly Admitted Student Sessions: This will familiarize you with your program dates and deadlines, provide academic advisor contacts, and help you navigate the registration and scheduling process to make your academic transition as smooth as possible.
+Invitations for sessions are typically sent in mid-May.